MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/types.md

 |__Dataverse database storage__|250 MB per license|50 MB per license|50 MB per license|
 |__Dataverse file storage__|2 GB per license|200 MB per license|200 MB per license|

-_1. The Power Platform Requests are subjected to higher limits during the transition period ([see details](/power-platform/admin/api-request-limits-allocations#request-limits-in-power-automate))._ <br>
+> 1. The Power Platform Requests are subjected to higher limits during the transition period ([see details](/power-platform/admin/api-request-limits-allocations#request-limits-in-power-automate)).

-_2. When multiple units of Process licenses are allocated to a cloud flow, their PPR limits are stacked._ <br>
+> 2. When multiple units of Process licenses are allocated to a cloud flow, their PPR limits are stacked.

-_3. As the Hosted Process license is a superset of the Process license, each hosted bot can also be seen as an unattended bot, which allows to run in unattended mode on the hosted machine / hosted machine group_<br>
+> 3. As the Hosted Process license is a superset of the Process license, each hosted bot can also be seen as an unattended bot, which allows to run in unattended mode on the hosted machine / hosted machine group

-_4. Up to 100 GB per tenant._
+> 4. Up to 100 GB per tenant.

 ## License entitlements